zbw/stwfsapy/Readme.md

 The training of the predictor requires labeled short text.
 Each training sample should be annotated with one or more concepts from the thesaurus.
-Currently the algorithm does not yield satisfactory results for longer texts, i.e., you should work with titles and keywords only, or possibly with abstracts but not with fulltexts."
+Currently the algorithm does not yield satisfactory results for longer texts, i.e., you should work with titles and keywords only, or possibly with abstracts but not with fulltexts.

 ## Usage
 ### Create predictor